PrestaShop/prestashop.github.io/content/news/releases/prestashop-9-alpha1-available.md

 * Symfony framework update to version [6.4](https://symfony.com/releases/6.4), marked as LTS (long-term-support) version.
 * Minimum compatible PHP version bumped to PHP 8.1 as well as support for PHP 8.2 and 8.3.
 * Completely new API based on [API Platform](https://api-platform.com/).
-* Ability to include Symfony container in the front office.
+* Ability to include a Symfony container in the front office.
 * Refactored back office layout, which is now rendered fully by Symfony.
-* Login page in the back office has been migrated to Symfony
+* Login page in the back office has been migrated to Symfony.
 * Smaller and larger improvements throughout the system, which we will announce in the coming months.

 ### Symfony 6.4

-Upgrading to Symfony 6.4 (from version 4.4 used in PrestaShop 8.1) is a significant step for the project, to be up to date with the PHP ecosystem.
+Upgrading to Symfony 6.4 (compared to version 4.4 used in PrestaShop 8.1) is a significant step for the project, to be up to date with the PHP ecosystem.
 Symfony 6.4 is the latest available long-term-support version, which provides security updates until November 2027.
 This is also great news for developers, who will be able to enjoy all the benefits of the latest version of this framework.

 ![PrestaShop 9 is based on Symfony 6.4](/assets/images/2024/05/symfony64.jpeg)
 <p class="text-center mt-0"><small>Screenshot from Symfony debug profiler in PrestaShop back office</small></p>

 ### PHP 8.1, 8.2 and 8.3

-At the time of writing this article, PHP in versions 8.2, and 8.3 are actively supported or, like PHP 8.1, receive security fixes.
+At the time of writing this article, PHP in versions 8.2 and 8.3 are actively supported or, like PHP 8.1, receive security fixes.
 We have ensured that PrestaShop 9 is compatible with these three PHP versions, allowing you to choose the one that best suits your needs.

 ![PrestaShop 9 supports PHP 8.1, 8.2 and 8.3](/assets/images/2024/05/phpsupport.jpeg)
 <p class="text-center"><small>Actively supported PHP versions</small></p>